-Do you feel like a one-armed paper hanger returning from work or workouts – exhausted, tired, and drained?
-In addition, the tiredness is such extreme that moving your muscle seems like dragging a thousand tons truck?
+Are you exhausted, tired, and drained, like a one-armed paper hanger returning from work or workouts?
+In addition, the tiredness is such extreme that moving your muscle seems like dragging a thousand tons truck.

 Tired and weak muscle after a day’s work or workout is not uncommon; however, there’s a limitation to that weakness.
 When your tiredness becomes extreme, some underlying issues might need medical attention.

 If you consider yourself the only one thinking, “why do my muscles get tired very quickly” – relax – there are several in the ship of fatigue and muscle weakness.